wtsi-hgi/test-with-baton/README.md

 ```

-### Running via the command line
+### Elsewhere
-To use outside of Python, run with:
+To use outside of Python, run (from the repository's root directory) with:
 ```bash
 PYTHONPATH=. python3 testwithbaton/main.py
 ```